 Gla (Greek: Γλα or Γλας): Mycenaean fortress in Boeotia.

-The immense Mycenaean fortress of Gla, which can not be identified with a known ancient town, was situated on an island in the Copaic Lake in Boeotia.
+The immense Mycenaean fortress of Gla, which can not be identified with a town known from written sources, was situated on an island in the Copaic Lake in Boeotia.
 Today, the lake has been drained and the old city has become more accessible.
 Still, it rises almost forty meters about the surrounding fields.

 The ("cyclopic") walls, made of blocks of natural stone, are 2¾ km long, which makes Gla a very big city.
 It was larger than, for example, Mycene or Tiryns.
 The pottery can be dated to the Late Helladic IIIB period, which is more or less identical to the thirteenth century BCE.